migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-07-07 Sun: Discussed with Aaron on updating the Panoptics flow.
+2024-07-07 Sun (12 hr): Discussed with Aaron on updating the Panoptics flow.
 Better idea than the script - command line interface implementation would be to create a simple built-in server that serves an empty-looking web page, which the command line interface program opens in the browser when users need to sign.
 The page interacts with MetaMask using dynamically rendered JavaScript, and upon transaction completion or rejection, it calls another API on the server to inform the command line interface program to proceed with the next step.

-2024-07-06 Sat: Continued updating the scripts and asking peers for the script optimization.
+2024-07-06 Sat (8 hr): Continued updating the scripts and asking peers for the script optimization.

 2024-07-05 Fri: Continuing the walkthrough as well as debugging the script on closing the pool (technically selling / transferring the option to another user).